 Heavy metal salts (e.g. zinc chloride, tin fluoride)

 Heavy metal salts, like zinc chloride, help to fight bad breath; their effects last for about 12 hours.

 This ingredient protects you from bacterial infection.
 The enzyme attacks the protective bacterial walls and causes the bacteria to burst open from internal pressure.

 This is an extract from the root of Sanguinaria Canadensis.
 It is known for its anti-plaque properties and helps in reducing gingivitis and plaque.

-This ingredient is added in mouthwashes to freshen the mouth.
+This ingredient is added to mouthwashes to freshen the mouth.

 This ingredient comes at a substantially low price and helps to prevent infections, cavities, pain, and other tooth issues.
 (3)